Glenview Mansion: Building

 The house itself is a 2½-story building, four bays on the south and east elevation, five on the west and three on the north.
 Its load-bearing walls are built of locally quarried greystone, laid in rough-hewn blocks, with Ohio sandstone ornamentation.
-Four projections supplement its rectangular form, the most prominent being an 84 ft rectangular tower on the south (front) facade topped by a steep pyramidal roof.
+Four projections supplement its rectangular form, the most prominent being an 84 ft rectangular tower with a belvedere on the south (front) facade topped by a steep pyramidal roof.
 It is echoed by a smaller conical-roofed tower on the west face.
 There is a small front porch on the south and a rear stoop.
 Bay windows are on the south and west.

 Atop is a hipped roof surfaced in composition shingles.
 At various locations it is pierced by ten dormer windows, some of them nested within gables.
 Several small brick chimneys, no longer functional, pierce the flat top of the roof near the northwest corner.

 On the facades, sandstone courses run along the lintel and sill lines.
 The first story windows are topped with ornate lintels; small rosettes are in the stonework above the second story's sandstone course.
 At the roofline is a broad overhanging cornice with dentils and voluted brackets.
 Above the cornice on the south facade bay window is a balcony with wooden balustrade, echoed on the tower.
 The front porch has a hipped roof supported by two turned wooden columns with balustrades between themselves and the front wall.

 The main hall features carved ebony columns in the Eastlake style with a floor of alternating majolica and encaustic tiles.
 They are complemented by stenciled ceilings, elaborate wooden door enframements and paintings and sculptures.
 In the sitting room the woodwork includes inlaid sunflower detailing and birdseye maple cabinetry.
 The parlors have Meissen china figure groups and an Italian marble statue of Faust and Marguerite.